amiracat/readme-generator/README.md

   # README Generator

   ## Description
-  A node.js application that uses command line prompts to create a professional README.md file for any project.
+  This app uses Node.js to prompt a user to answer questions and then creates a README.md file

   ![badge](https://img.shields.io/badge/License-ISC-blue.svg)